NordicHPC/sonar/doc/HOWTO-DAEMON.md

 The `compression` can take the values `gzip`, `snappy`, or `none` and if set to something other than `none` will attempt to enable compression of the requested type in the outgoing transmission stream.

+The `api-token-file` holds an API token which, if present, is embedded into the transmitted data (in `Meta.Token` currently but this may change) and should be specific to the cluster that is reporting.
+The server will check that the token corresponds to the cluster identifier in the topic and in the data.
+If the token is used then there must be TLS.

+`cert-file`, `key-file` and `ca-file` have to be used together and if present will force a TLS connection.

 Setting `dump` to true will cause the Kafka sink to dump all data it is sending on stdout.